andyyou/xeats-sdk/README.md

 # Changelog

+* `2017-05-23` Accept array of objects for category property in ManagerMap.
+Display the legend in UserMap
 * `2017-05-19` Accomplish changing seats shape
 * `2017-05-03` Accomplish APIs with a document of API.(Alpha/Draft)
 * `2017-03-24` Accomplish v-pan-zoom.